3.6. Zigbee ZCL Scenes Cluster

-Scenes are predefined configurations of device attributes, such as brightness, color, and switch status, aimed to create specific environmental settings, like room lighting.
+Scenes are predefined configurations of device attributes, such as brightness, color, and switch status, aimed at creating specific environmental settings, like room lighting.
 The Zigbee Cluster Library (ZCL) defines a standard Scenes Cluster, enabling devices to work together seamlessly to achieve such configurations.

 ZCL Scenes are typically associated with a specific group ID, representing a set of stored attributes for one or more cluster instances.
 These instances can span multiple devices.
 Standard scene commands facilitate the efficient configuration and management of the Scene Table, simplifying control over devices and scene settings.